Blinde Rot: Fauna

 The nature reserve of the Valley of the Blinde Rot (Naturschutzgebiet Tal der Blinde Rot) is a habitat rich in fauna.

 In the valley, 28 breeding bird species have been observed, including the white-throated dipper, the common kingfisher, the Eurasian woodcock and the marsh warbler.

 Two reptiles are native here: the viviparous lizard and slowworm, and the 7 species of amphibian include the fire salamander and yellow-bellied toad.

 In the waters of the Blinde Rot live the rare river trout and the endangered brook lamprey, and on the floodplain are numerous species of butterfly and dragonfly.

 Flora

 Along the shore of the blind red are Alnus glutinosa and willows.
-In the extensively farmed wetlands still growing Trollius europaeus.
+In the extensively farmed wetlands still grow Trollius europaeus.
 In the wetlands to find the source bulrush and various sedges like the Yellow, the tassel visible, the felt and the fox sedge.
 An orchid that come Broad, the meat red and the rare green-winged orchid in the valley before, else the yellow aconite and the forest-Columbine.